tymyrddin/testlab/source/docs/dfir/volatility.md

 # Volatility

+[Volatility](https:/github.com/volatilityfoundation) is able to read suspended states of virtual machines.
+The advantage of such tools is that malware, such as rootkits, that try to hide themselves from user domains can be extracted using memory forensic tools.

 ## Memory extraction

 Extracting a memory dump can be done in several ways, depending on the requirements of the investigation: